zainfathoni/nix-home/README.md

 ### 2. Clone Repository

-Clone this repository using HTTPS (because at this point, we can't expect SSH to be set up on the new machine).
+Clone this repository using HTTPS (because, at this point, we can't expect the new machine to have SSH set up).

 ```shell
 git clone https://github.com/zainfathoni/nix-home.git